-Sure, anyone that makes a reasonable salary can build up a million dollar portfolio by simply living below their means and investing the excess cash.
+Sure, anyone who makes a reasonable salary can build up a million-dollar portfolio by simply living below their means and investing the excess cash.
 That’s much of what we preach at LiveCheap.
-It takes a long time with great expense control, but it is the safest way to becoming relatively well-off at minimal risk.
+It takes a long time with great expense control, but it is the safest way to become relatively well-off at minimal risk.

-But the amount of wealth that can be built up with an equity position can make your best efforts saving salary look like a pittance.
-It’s not the only way, as I wrote in 5 Ways to Get Rich in Less Than 15 Years, but for those that want to build something and make a fortune, small companies can be a goldmine.
+But the amount of wealth that can be built up with an equity position can make your best efforts to save your salary look like a pittance.
+It’s not the only way, as I wrote in 5 Ways to Get Rich in Less Than 15 Years, but for those who want to build something and make a fortune, small companies can be a goldmine.

-I’m not talking about the Bill Gates’ or the Michael Dell’s of the world.
+I’m not talking about Bill Gates or the Michael Dells of the world.
 That’s not your average entrepreneur.
 Most small company business owners make their money by dramatically increasing their net worth on the path from $1 million in revenues to $10 million.

 At $1 million, the company is nearly worthless but at $10 million it could be worth $20 million or more.
 In fact, once the $10 million mark is crossed, a whole host of potential buyers are quite eager to write you a big check.
 If you can spend 10 years of your life and grow a company past that mark, you will be wealthier than almost anyone of reasonable income.
 Sound easy?
 It’s not.